-Deray Mackesson’s afternoon talk at Grant High School got started a little late because the staff had to keep setting up more and more chairs.
-The library eventually filled to almost 200 students, and meanwhile Mr Mackesson, wearing his signature blue vest, walked up and down rows of kids, shaking hands and saying hello.
+DeRay Mckesson’s afternoon talk at Grant High School got started a little late because the staff had to keep setting up more and more chairs.
+The library eventually filled to almost 200 students, and meanwhile Mr. Mckesson, wearing his signature blue vest, walked up and down rows of kids, shaking hands and saying hello.

-Two members of Grant’s Black Student Union welcomed Mackesson with brief remarks, and then he jumped right into a few stories from his 400 days in Ferguson MO and the beginning of the Black Lives Matter movement.
+Two members of Grant’s Black Student Union welcomed Mckesson with brief remarks, and then he jumped right into a few stories from his 400 days in Ferguson, MO and the beginning of the Black Lives Matter movement.

 His stories moved gracefully from anecdote (the Five-Second Rule, getting tear-gassed, meeting with President Obama) often landing on a note of a gentle good humor that caused laughter, although he just as often landed on hard-core information.